Spectral survey of the diffuse gas toward BL Lac in the Q band

 \subsection{Molecular abundances}

 We report in Table \ref{tab:col} the column densities of the detected species.
-Except for SiO, we used an excitation temperature of 3.3~K for deriving column densities from the integrated line opacities.
-As discussed in \citet{Liszt:2018a}, at the relatively low frequencies of the Q band collisional excitation by electrons and neutrals is effective especially for relatively long chains like C$_4$H or HC$_3$N. The chosen value of the excitation temperature is derived from the two well detected doublets of C$_4$H, $n=4-3$ near 38~GHz and $n=5-4$ near 47~GHz.
-The CS excitation temperature derived by comparing the present observations of the $J=1-0$ transition with earlier measurements of the $J=2-1$ line \citep{Lucas:2002} is very similar to that of C$_4$H. SiO presents a higher excitation temperature of $T_{ex} = 6.5_{-2}^{+6}$~K, when comparing our measurements of the $J=1-0$ line with observations of the $J=2-1$ line near 86~GHz with NOEMA \citep{Rybarczyk:2023}.
-For species where two velocity components were detected, we derived the total column density by combining the integrated opacities of these two components.
-When several transitions were available, we computed the mean column density as a weighted average of the column densities derived from each transition, and used this value to compute the species abundance relative to H$_2$.
-We derived abundances relative to H$_2$ using $\rm{N(H_2)} = 8.6 \times 10^{20}$ cm$^{-2}$, the column density estimated from the HCO$^+$ absorption and using the mean abundance for HCO$^+$, $3\times 10^{-9}$ \citep{Gerin:2019}.
+Except for SiO, we use an excitation temperature of 3.3~K for deriving column densities from the integrated line opacities.
+As discussed in \citet{Liszt:2018a}, at the relatively low frequencies of the Q band, collisional excitation by electrons and neutrals is effective especially for relatively long chains such as C$_4$H or HC$_3$N. The chosen value of the excitation temperature is derived from the two well-detected doublets of C$_4$H, $n=4-3$ near 38~GHz and $n=5-4$ near 47~GHz.
+The CS excitation temperature derived by comparing the present observations of the $J=1-0$ transition with earlier measurements of the $J=2-1$ line \citep{Lucas:2002} is very similar to that of C$_4$H. SiO presents a higher excitation temperature of $T_{ex} = 6.5_{-2}^{+6}$~K, when comparing our measurements of the $J=1-0$ line with observations of the $J=2-1$ line near 86~GHz with the Northern Extended Millimeter Array (NOEMA) \citep{Rybarczyk:2023}.
+For species where two velocity components are detected, we derived the total column density by combining the integrated opacities of these two components.
+When several transitions were available, we computed the mean column density as a weighted average of the column densities derived from each transition and used this value to compute the species abundance relative to H$_2$.
+We derived abundances relative to H$_2$ using $\rm{N(H_2)} = 8.6 \times 10^{20}$ cm$^{-2}$, the column density estimated from the HCO$^+$ absorption, along with the mean abundance for HCO$^+$, $3\times 10^{-9}$ \citep{Gerin:2019}.